5/1/2019

 Brian

-a comment there.
-I would just say on the optimization side of the equation, we had very strong performance across our TriResolve, our Reset, and our Triana businesses, which again goes to the commentary that both Sean and I referenced earlier.
-There's a strong demand for these capabilities, and we're excited about the robust diversity of product that we offer.
+I would just say on the optimization side of the equation, we had very strong performance across our TriResolve, our Reset, and our Triana businesses, which, again, goes to the commentary that both Sean and I referenced earlier, there's a strong demand for these capabilities, and we're excited about the robust diversity of product that we offer.
 Go back to John.
-So

 speaker

-one thing I did want to point out, Chris, and Brian talked about it, I had a question earlier in the call, and that's the collateral fee line, the collateral fee change.
+Yeah, so one thing I did want to point out, Chris, and Brian talked about it, you know, had a question earlier in the call, and that's the collateral fee line, the collateral fee change.
 I did want to make a point that the collateral fee change that's going to go into effect in July will be booked in other revenue, not in investment income.
-So I just want to make that point.
+So I just wanted to make that point.
 So you'll see this line get adjusted mid-year.

 speaker